dirkpetersen/nvflare-cancer/README.md

 startup/start.sh --cloud aws     # this is only needed for full automation: --config my_config.txt
 ```

-then we are prompted, and instead the default AMI (Ubuntu 20.04) we pick the slightly newer 22.04 (ami-03c983f9003cb9cd1) and we also pick an instance with a T4 GPU, for example g4dn.xlarge
+then you get 3 questions asked, and instead of the default AMI (Ubuntu 20.04) you pick the slightly newer 22.04 (ami-03c983f9003cb9cd1) and you also pick a relatively low cost AWS instance with a T4 GPU, for example g4dn.xlarge.
+If you are running just a first test, it is fine to install the default and low cost t2.small instance.

 ```